 CMSC 3203 Computer Programming II - A continuation of Computer Programming I with emphasis on larger programs.
 Introduction to algorithmic analysis, string processing, recursion, internal search/sort methods, and simple data structures.
 Prerequisite: CMSC2103.

-CMSC 3313 GUI Programming - This course includes graphical user interface design, event driven programming, tool libraries, basic control structures, and dynamic arrays.
+CMSC 3313 Human Interface Design - This course includes graphical user interface design, event driven programming, tool libraries, basic control structures, and dynamic arrays.
 Pre: CMSC 2103 & 3203.

-CMSC 3323 PHP Programming - This coursecovers the programming of an open-source, HTML-embedded, server-side scripting language named PHP.
+CMSC 3323 PHP Programming - This course covers the programming of an open-source, HTML-embedded, server-side scripting language named PHP.
+It can be used to create dynamic web applications very quickly.
 The syntax of PHP is a combination of C, Java, and Perl.
 Prerequisite: CMSC 2103.

 CMSC 3403 Introduction to Computer Organization - A study of the organization and structuring of the major hardware components of computers including mechanics of information transfer and control within a digital computer system.
 Prerequisite: CMSC 2103 or permission of the department.